magento/devdocs/src/guides/v2.4/graphql/mutations/add-virtual-products.md

 ---

 {:.bs-callout-warning}
-Magento recommends using the [addProductsToCart mutation]({{page.baseurl}}/graphql/mutations/add-products-to-cart.html) to add any type of product to the cart.
+We recommend using the [addProductsToCart mutation]({{page.baseurl}}/graphql/mutations/add-products-to-cart.html) to add any type of product to the cart.

 A virtual product represents a saleable item that is not physical, such as a membership, service, warranty, or subscription.
 Virtual products do not need to be shipped or downloaded, nor do they require stock management.